The DeanBeat: Why politics and games go together

 Games are the most powerful medium now in terms of their reach and the impact they have on people.
 They can be very powerful when it comes to normalizing attitudes and behaviors.
 If we see transgender represented as normal in games and media such as Dontnod’s Tell Me Why, then we can also envision a world where we treat them as normal.

-“That’s exactly what we wanted to achieve,” said Dontnod CEO Oskar Guilbert, in an interview with GamesBeat.
+“That’s exactly what we wanted to achieve,” said Dontnod CEO Oskar Guilbert in an interview with GamesBeat.

-Dontnod and other developers, such as Naughty Dog with The Last of Us Part II, can turn inaccurate stereotypes on their heads through this normalization of people in the characters in video games.
+Dontnod and other developers, such as Naughty Dog with The Last of Us Part II, can turn inaccurate stereotypes on their heads through this normalization of characters in video games.
 And it can make a real difference to people, just as SimCity made an impression on me so many years ago.

 I felt like the presence of Trump’s Wall in Life is Strange 2 was a profound statement by Dontnod, a French video game company.
 The point isn’t to be political, but to tell good stories, said Guilbert.
 But sometimes stories are good because they are political.
 The presence of the Wall in Life is Strange 2 represented a barrier to the freedom of two young boys, who were improbably seeking asylum in Mexico.